-San Mateo Resource Conservation District, in collaboration with CAL FIRE and San Mateo County Parks has developed high priority fuel reduction treatment projects on county lands in the northern Santa Cruz Mountains for forest health purposes.
-This project encompasses 184.5 acres at Wunderlich County Park and 217.7 acres at Huddart County Park.
-Activities primarily include mechanical thinning of vegetation up to 8" in diameter and pest management (Sudden Oak Death), which will further forest health, fuel reduction, and carbon sequestration goals.
-Cobenefits of fuel reduction activities in these priority landscapes will:
+San Mateo Resource Conservation District, in collaboration with CAL FIRE and the Girl Scouts of Northern California has developed high priority fuel reduction treatment projects on county lands in the northern Santa Cruz Mountains for forest health purposes.
+This project encompasses ~44 acres.
+Activities primarily include mechanical thinning of vegetation up to 8" in diameter as well as select hand thinning in proximity to infrastructure and sensitive resources, which will further forest health, fuel reduction, and carbon sequestration goals.
+Co-benefits of fuel reduction activities in these priority landscapes will:

-- 1) improve forest health conditions and increase forest carbon storage; - 2) reduce wildfire risk to adjacent communities, including areas of low-income populations; - regionally address wildfire fuel reduction by strategically placing project sites across the Santa Cruz Mountains, in coordination with a similar project proposed by the Resource Conservation District of Santa Cruz County; - reduce wildfire risks and provide conservation benefits to ecosystem services that support water supply, storm flow conveyance, and habitat for critically endangered species such as Coho salmon; - 5) treat pest damaged areas that will increase the pace of reforestation; and - 6) establish conditions for prescribed burns to be carried out subsequent to this project.
+- 1) improve forest health conditions and increase forest carbon storage; - 2) reduce wildfire risk to adjacent communities, including areas of low-income populations; - 3) regionally address wildfire fuel reduction by strategically placing project sites across the Santa Cruz Mountains, in coordination with a similar project proposed by the Resource Conservation District of Santa Cruz County; - 4) reduce wildfire risks and provide conservation benefits to ecosystem services that support water supply, storm flow conveyance, and habitat for critically endangered species such as Coho salmon; - 5) treat pest damaged areas that will increase the pace of reforestation; and - 6) establish conditions for prescribed burns to be carried out subsequent to this project.

-The San Mateo Resource Conservation District (RCD) seeks qualified contractors (Contractor) to implement a 402.1 acre forest health and fuel reduction project on San Mateo County Parks lands at Huddart and Wunderlich county parks.
+The San Mateo Resource Conservation District (RCD) seeks qualified contractors (Contractor) to implement a 44 acre forest health and fuel reduction project on Girl Scouts of Northern California land at Camp Butano Creek.

-Mechanical mastication will be utilized to remove understory vegetation, dead or downed material, remove hazard trees, dead, dying, and diseased trees (see Exhibit A for diameter limitations), and live trees up to 8 inches diameter at breast height (DBH).
+Mechanical mastication would be utilized to treat understory vegetation, dead or downed material, hazard trees, dead, dying, and diseased trees, and live trees up to 8 inches diameter at breast height (DBH).
+Understory vegetation, brush, and shrubs under the drip lines of trees shall be cut and masticated leaving root systems intact for resprouting.
 All debris and materials left by the masticator will be lopped and scattered throughout the treatment area.
-The manual treatment crew may utilize chainsaws and/or other various hand mechanized or hand tools to prune trees and woody vegetation, buck downed debris and materials, and to remove dead, dying, and diseased trees <12 inches DBH, and live trees up to 8 inches DBH.
-Herbicide application may be utilized to eliminate the spread and re-sprouting of invasive species in the treatment areas predominately along roads and trails.
-The treatment activities will reduce potential ignition sources, improve the forest's health and vigor, and promote a more resilient fuel break (see Initial and Maintenance Treatment Descriptions).
+The manual treatment crew may utilize chainsaws and/or other various hand mechanized or hand tools to prune trees and woody vegetation, buck downed debris and materials, and to treat dead, dying, and diseased trees of any diameter, and live trees up to 8 inches DBH.

+The treatment activities will reduce potential ignition sources, improve the forest's health and vigor, and promote a more resilient fuel break.

-Contracting Entity: The RCD is the contracting entity and project manager on behalf of the landowner, San Mateo County Parks.
+Contracting Entity: The RCD is the contracting entity and project manager on behalf of the landowner, Girl Scouts of Northern California.
 The RCD is a non-regulatory public benefit district to help people protect, conserve, and restore natural resources through information, education, and technical assistance programs.
 The RCD is a division of state government under Division 9 of the Public Resources Code.

 Notice of Grant Funding: Bidders are notified that this project is a grant-funded project through the California Department of Forestry and Fire Protection's (CAL FIRE) California Climate Investments (CCI) Forest Health Grant Program.
-The RCD may not pay the contractor until grant funds are received from the funding agencies, which is normally between [60 and 120 days] from the approved pay request.
+The RCD may not pay the contractor until grant funds are received from the funding agencies, which is normally between 60 and 120 days from the approved pay request.